List of countries in the Eurovision Song Contest: Other potential participants

 For any broadcaster wishing to take part in the Eurovision Song Contest, it must be an active member of the EBU.
 Associate members can be invited by the EBU in order to take part since 2015, with only one associate broadcaster, Australia's SBS, being invited into the competition to date.

-Among the countries which have been discussed as potential new entrants are Canada, China, the Faroe Islands, Kazakhstan, Kosovo, New Zealand, and Qatar, some of which are inelegible to parcitipate due to a lack of an active or associate member broadcaster of the EBU.
+Among the countries which have been discussed as potential new entrants are China, the Faroe Islands, Kazakhstan, Kosovo, New Zealand, and Qatar, some of which are ineligible to participate due to a lack of an active or associate member broadcaster of the EBU.

-Current EBU members
+EBU members

-As of 2025, the following broadcasters have never taken part in the contest, despite being eligible to compete as current members of the EBU:
+As of the 2026 contest, the following countries have never taken part in the contest, despite having broadcasters eligible to compete due to being current members of the EBU:

+The following country has never taken part in the contest, despite having a broadcaster which was a member of the EBU: